-Every county has a slightly different procedure on filing requirement.
+Every county has a slightly different procedure for filing requirements.
 But one thing in common between various counties is the filing fee, currently $408 as of this writing, and the summons issuance fee, currently $10 as of this writing.
 You will also incur a cost for the process server.

 Some counties immediately schedule a case management conference upon filing your new Petition for Dissolution of Marriage.
 Other counties wait for you to schedule necessary events.
 The case management conference (CMC) is primarily a way for a judge to see the current “status” of the case and to push it along if possible.
 Major decisions are normally never made at the CMC.
 But if your case is uncontested, you have all your paperwork filed, and the judge is in agreement, you may be able to finalize your case at the CMC.